Marswalkerr/netflix-demo/README.md

 - Axios for API requests
 - TMDB API for movie data
 - CSS3 for styling
-- react-youTube for video playback
+- react-youtube for video playback

 ## Prerequisites